samkelleher/wasm-embed/README.md

     * Both `CF_AUTH_EMAIL` + `CF_AUTH_KEY` to authenticate with the API using your account keys.
         * Or as an alternative, `CF_API_TOKEN` if you have a scoped API token to use instead.
 4. The files can now be accessed when making requests to the worker.
-Your app will enjoy fast response times to users across the planet. 🌍 🌎 🌏
+Your app will enjoy fast response times to users across the planet. 🌍 🌎 🌏 Visiitng the root page will display a HTML index page with links to download the embedded images.
+The files are served from the WebAssembly instance that was uploaded during deployment.

 ### Directory Structure